2021 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2021-S DCAM Dime Value

-San Francisco produces proof editions exclusively for collectors, and the 2021-S DCAM Dime features the Deep Cameo designation.
-This refers to the strong visual contrast between frosted design elements and mirror-like background fields, achieved through specially prepared dies and planchets.
+San Francisco produces proof coins exclusively for collectors, and the 2021-S clad proof carries the DCAM designation — which stands for Deep Cameo (PR).
+Deep Cameo describes the sharp visual contrast between the frosted, white-looking raised design elements (called devices) and the deeply mirror-like background fields.
+This effect is produced through specially prepared, polished dies and specially treated planchets.

 2021-S DCAM Dime Price/Grade Chart